leith-bartrich/fiepipe/userguide.md

 Projects have short descriptions, in addition to their names, for convenience.

-Usually contaienrs are shared and hold top level configuration information.
+Usually containers are shared and hold top level configuration information.
 They are meant to be updated infrequently by those in authority.

 To work within a container, you enter it.
 Typically, a command like `cnt enter foo` will enter the foo container.

 ## Git Storage

-Within a container, we typically move on to using the Git Storage system to start working on data and with tools.
+Within a container, on a desktop, we typically move on to using the Git Storage system to start working on data and with tools.
 The Git Storage system consists of two primary storage entities:

   * Roots
   * Assets